isomerpages/moe-mahabodhisch/_departments/Co Curricular Activities (CCA)/Club CCAs.md

 description: ""
 third_nav_title: Co Curricular Activities (CCA)
 ---
+<h4>Art Club</h4>
+<p>The Art Club is a vibrant space for creativity and collaboration, encouraging
+members to express themselves and connect through different forms.
+Different art forms could be in the form of painting, craftwork, clay-work or digit art.</p>
+<p>Pupils can explore their artistic talents, learn new techniques, and share
+their passion for art.
+Whether you want to improve your skills, meet like-minded individuals, or simply enjoy the process of creating, Art Club offers a welcoming atmosphere for all.</p>
 <h4>Environment and Science Club</h4>
 <p>Our Environmental and Science Club focuses on engaging students with hands-on
 activities that promote environmental awareness and scientific exploration.